AY-Khalid/page-summarizer-chrome-extension/README.md

+# Note: The installation process of the install has changed, users are no longer directed to a page to input their API keys

 # Gemini Web Summarizer

 A high-performance Chrome Extension built on Manifest V3 that utilizes the Gemini 2.5 Flash Lite model to provide intelligent webpage summaries.
 This project is engineered for zero-configuration usage, leveraging a secure proxy architecture to manage API communication and protect sensitive credentials.